otovo/react-losen/README.md

 `react-losen` is built with React and it's [Context API](https://reactjs.org/docs/context.html) under the hood.
 We use [render props](https://reactjs.org/docs/render-props.html) to expose functionality to child components.

-We use [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) for state management via url.
-Include `url-search-params-polyfill` in your apps dependencies to support IE.
+Include the following polyfills to support older browsers:
+- `array-findindex-polyfill`
+- `url-search-params-polyfill`

 ### Developing